makerdao/mips/MIP9/mip9.md

 ## Paragraph Summary

 This proposal aims to standardize the process for allowing MKR Token Holders to inform the Domain Teams of their preferences for collateral types that have been proposed through MIP6.
 The preferences of the MKR Token holders are expressed in the form of an on-chain governance poll.
-The governance poll (Community Greenlight poll) is published at the start of the third week of the governance cycle and will run for a period of two weeks ending in the fourth and final week of the governance cycle.
+The governance poll (Community Greenlight poll) is published at the start of the third week of the Governance Cycle and will run for a period of two weeks ending in the fourth and final week of the Governance Cycle.

 ## Component Summary